mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </cfscript>
 ```

-We use arrays whenever we need a list where the elements are in a specific order.
+We use arrays whenever we need a collection of data where the elements in said collection are in a specific order.

 ## 8. Structures

 A structure is a *collection of data* where each element of data is addressed by a name.
 As an analogy, think about a classroom of children.
 Under ideal circumstances, each student has a name and can be found by using that name.
 We might look in a science classroom for a child named Joey and that would result in finding an actual student.
-We could write this like "science["Joey"]" which could be read as "look in the collection named "science" and find the thing named "Joey**.
+We could write this like "science["Joey"]" which could be read as "look in the collection named "science" and find the thing named "Joey".

-A structure is an unordered collection, its just a bunch of data collected together where each one has a unique name/key.
-Structures have a slightly more complicated syntax:
+A structure is an unordered collection, its just a bunch of data collected together where each one has a unique name (also referred to as a key).
+Structures are made up what are called key-value pairs.
+The **key** is used as the address and the **value** is the object at that address.
+In the "ages" structure we will create below there are keys including **joey** and **jill** and values including "12" and "14".
+When creating a structure using "{}" the key and value are linked by the ```=``` symbol.
+So to create a structure, the structures start with a curly bracket ```{```, have zero or more entries made up of a *key*, ```=```, and a *value* separated by commas, then end with a closing curly bracket ```}```.

+Following we create a structure named "ages" and populate a couple of keys with data.

 #### Tag